ovidiugiorgi/optimum-arena/README.md

 # optimum-arena

-Tool that gets the "optimum" leaderboard for problems from online judge site infoarena.ro
+Tool that gets the "optimum" leaderboard for problems from online judge site <a href="http://www.infoarena.ro"> infoarena.ro</a>.

 ## Usage
-Please use <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/"> virtualenv </a>.
+Please use <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/"> virtualenv</a>.

     $ cd project
     $ virtualenv venv